TimeEnjoyed/programmer.frank/README.md

 ![Window Screenshot](window.png)

-The magenta background (color `#ff00ff`) makes it easier to integrate it in OBS with transparent background.
+The magenta background (color `#ff00ff`) makes it easier to integrate it in OBS and to overlay it with transparent background, if desired.
+See [here](https://obsproject.com/kb/color-key-filter) how to do it.

 From the chat where the bot has joined, you can now start the countdown.
 There are three ways to specify the time:

-1. SS (Seconds):
+1. Seconds:
-   - Use this format to represent time in seconds only.
    - Example: `!sw 35` represents 35 seconds.

-2. MM:SS (Minutes:Seconds):
-   - Use this format to represent time in minutes and seconds.
+1. Minutes:Seconds:
    - Example: `!sw 2:45` represents 2 minutes and 45 seconds.

-3. HH:MM:SS (Hours:Minutes:Seconds):
-   - Use this format to represent time in hours, minutes, and seconds.
+1. Hours:Minutes:Seconds:
    - Example: `!sw 1:15:30` represents 1 hour, 15 minutes, and 30 seconds.

 On the terminal, you can also enter chat messages, which will be sent to the IRC server.
 You can stop the bot with ctrl-c.